Omladina Trial: The trials

 The National Liberal Party began to develop a small backing in the Austrian-Hungarian Parliament; Young Czechs had an avenue for vocal opposition.
 In the Bohemian Diet as well, the Young Czechs made a dramatic growth, defeating their rivals by 11 seats.
 Their storms of protest began gaining attention in the Habsburg monarchy and in the Austro-Hungarian government.
 They began to aggressively demand for universal suffrage due to their relationship with the workers but also acknowledged the fact that such legislation or change would bring the NLP thousands of adherents, including the working class.
 Scholars such as Alois Rašín of the Progressive movement, Antonín Hajn, and Jan Slavík concurred, and on March 17, 1893, Slavík presented the universal suffrage bill to the Parliament.
 Opposition mounted and demonstrations followed.
-June 18, 1893 saw a crowd of 30,000 while on May 15 (St. John's Day), a group of students draped a huge noose around a statue of Emperor Franz I. the straw that broke the camel's back occurred on December 23, 1893.
+June 18, 1893, saw a crowd of 30,000 while on May 15 (St. John's Day), a group of students draped a huge noose around a statue of Emperor Franz I. the straw that broke the camel's back occurred on December 23, 1893.
 A change in governments due to political inefficiency brought a new political regime headed by Prince Alfred Windischgrätz.
 His hardline approach and the newly drawn Reichsrat (lower house of Cisleithanian parliament) voted 185 to 73 to uphold a state of emergency in Fürst von Thun's Bohemia.
-The Governor declared a proverbial martial law and after a political murder on the 23rd of December, Omladina was connected to the murder of police informer Rudolf Mrva.
+The Governor declared a proverbial martial law and after a political murder on 23 December, Omladina was connected to the murder of police informer Rudolf Mrva.
 With a carte blanche to prosecute, the government arrested 76 Omladina "conspirators" aged 17–22 and charged two working class Omladina members with the actual murder.
 While the Czech press, and radical groups quickly denounced the murder, the government pressed onward.
 Josef Soukup aptly stated that the Mrva case was "the one tare among the wheat".
-The trial began on January 15, 1894 in a closed military tribunal.
+The trial began on January 15, 1894, in a closed military tribunal.
 Charges ranged from conspiracy to high treason to public disorder to revolutionary activities.
 Prominent progressives such as Dr. Alois Rašín and Josef Škába were among the incarcerated.
 The sentences came as highly anticlimactic with the six defendants of the murder case itself received ten years each.
 62 other defendants received sporadic jail sentences that collectively accumulated 90 years in prison.